 Montessori based her theories on her observations of standard educational practices.
 She felt that traditional methods—teaching by rote (repetition and memory), restraining and silencing students, and relying on reward and punishment—were detrimental to child development.

 Having lived through two world wars, Dr. Montessori was a strong advocate for peace.
 She firmly believed that the education of children was the key to future peace.
 Peace Education and the Peace Curriculum are based on the teachings of Dr. Maria Montessori and her son, Mario Montessori.
 “Avoiding war is the work of politics, establishing peace is the work of education” is one of the basic tenets of Maria Montessori.
 Her vision and goal was the reconstruction of society and the establishment of world peace through education.
 She instituted the study of Cosmic Education for the child from six to twelve years of age, since she could see that in meeting the needs of the child, the needs of the world would also be met.
-“Cosmic Education” is the child’s gradual discovery, throughout the whole of childhood, of the interrelatedness of all things on earth, in the past, in the present, and in the future.
+“Cosmic Education” is the child’s gradual discovery, throughout the whole of childhood, of all things on earth and how they are interrelated, in the past, in the present, and in the future.
 For her efforts she was nominated three times for the Nobel Peace Prize.
 Maria Montessori is memorialized as a citizen of the world.

-November 8, 2008, Montessori Children’s Community dedicated a Peace Pole to honor school founder, Terri Modic.
+On November 8, 2008, Montessori Children’s Community dedicated a Peace Pole to honor school founder, Terri Modic.
 The pole is located in Waterfront Park, near the school.
 The Peace Pole has “May Peace Prevail on Earth” on all four sides of the pole.
 In English, Spanish, which is taught to all children in the school, Italian, the first language of Maria Montessori and Hindi, because she developed the Education of Peace with Ghandi while living in India.

 Maria Montessori died in Noordwijk, Holland, in 1952, but her work lives on through the American Montessori Society (AMS) and Montessori Children’s Community.